-The Meadows Sports College is a student-centred, family school where we see all students as individuals.
+The Meadows School is a student-centred, family school where we see all students as individuals.
 All staff recognise and reward individual achievement and progress.
 We actively encourage student independence and making purposeful choices.

-The Meadows Sports College has a commitment and responsibility to safeguard the welfare of all learners regardless of age, disability, gender, racial heritage or religious belief, sexual orientation or identity.
+The Meadows School has a commitment and responsibility to safeguard the welfare of all learners regardless of age, disability, gender, racial heritage or religious belief, sexual orientation or identity.
 We have a strong commitment to exceptional safeguarding practice.

 We will seek to safeguard all learners by:

 - Valuing, listening and respecting them

 - Adopting safeguarding guidelines through procedures and a code of conduct for staff and volunteers